maniche04/manualcanias/docs/basics/login.rst

 Common Login Errors
 -------------------
 There might be several reasons that could lead to failure in logging in to the system.
 Some of the common errors have been discussed below:

-.. info:: This section is to be updated with the list of common login failures and the possible reasons behind them.
+.. note:: This section is to be updated with the list of common login failures and the possible reasons behind them.